minnojs/minno-time/docs/time/API.md

 * `{type:'log'}`

 **custom**
 Run a custom function.
 This action is intended to for use by experienced users that want to tinker with the inner workings of the player - use at your own risk!
 The `fn` property takes a custom function.
-The function takes two arguments: options is the action object itself, the second is the event data object.
+The function takes three arguments: `action` is the action object itself, the `eventData` is an object holding information about the triggering event, `trial` is an the implementation of the trial object.

-* `{type:'custom',fn:function(options,eventData){}}`
+* `{type:'custom',fn:function(action,eventData,trial){}}`

+You can checkout some examples of the syntax in the [plaer code](https://github.com/minnojs/minno-time/blob/0.5/src/app/trial/interactions/actionList.js).

 **goto**:
 Responsible for the next trial we go to.
 This action will be executed only after the trial ends, you will probably want to follow it with an endTrial action.